Frequently Asked Questions (FAQs)

 The Programme has run on a regular basis since the late 1970s.
 It is sponsored by the Government of Italy and implemented by the United Nations Department of Economic and Social Affairs (UN/DESA).
 However, as it is subject to availability of funds on a year-to-year basis, the number of posts being sponsored in international organizations may vary each year.

-Toward the end of each year, the Italian Ministry of Foreign Affairs and International Cooperation (MAECI) requests international organizations to submit vacant JPO positions for consideration.
-By the end of January, these positions and relative job descriptions are transmitted to the Ministry of Foreign Affairs and International Cooperation for review, selection and funding approval.
+Through its Permanent Representations and Embassies, the Ministry of Foreign Affairs and International Cooperation (MAECI) of Italy requests international organizations to submit vacant JPO positions for its consideration.
+These positions and relative job descriptions are transmitted to the Ministry of Foreign Affairs and International Cooperation for review, selection and funding approval.

 In addition to the contents of this website, information on the Programme can be obtained by contacting the UN/DESA Office in Rome by phone at (+39) 06 5705 4638 and by e-mail at jpoinfo[at]undesa.it